Will Zellers: Collegiate

+Zellers continued to score in his freshman season, scoring 18 goals and 16 assists for 34 points in 38 games.
+His 18 goals were good for second-best on the team, and his 34 points were good for fourth-best on the team.
+This would help the Fighting Hawks to the #4 overall ranking in the NCAA and the top seed in the NCHC Tournament.
+Although Zellers wouldn't play Game 1 of a three-game series against Omaha in the first round, he returned in Game 2 and scored a goal and two assists to help North Dakota advance.
+Although Zellers and the Fighting Hawks would lose to Minnesota Duluth in the next round, they were given an at-large bid in the NCAA tournament.
+Zellers would help lead the Fighting Hawks to the Frozen Four, scoring two assists in both victories against Merrimack and Quinnipiac.
+However, Zellers' and North Dakota's season would end in there, as a 2-1 loss to Wisconsin would end their run.

-Personal
+Personal life

 Zellers grew up a fan of North Dakota, going to games there as a kid, influencing his decision to commit there after decommitting from Boston University.
 He cites former Fighting Hawks and NHLers Zach Parise and Brock Boeser as his idols.

 Will's father, Kurt Zellers, is a former Minnesota politician who served as Speaker of the Minnesota House of Representatives from 2011 to 2013, and minority leader from 2009 to 2011.

 International play

 Zellers represents the United States at the international stage, and has had success, both personally and as a team, in multiple tournaments at the junior level.
 He helped the U.S. to a bronze medal at the 2023 Hlinka Gretzky Cup, scoring five goals and two assists in seven games, with the two assists coming in the bronze medal match.
 He also performed at a point per game level during the 2024 World Junior A Challenge, where he helped the U.S. win the tournament, scoring two goals and three assists in five games, including two goals in the gold medal game.

+On December 24, 2025, Zellers was named to the United States men's national junior ice hockey team to compete at the 2026 World Junior Ice Hockey Championships.
+During the tournament he led the team in scoring with five goals and three assists in five games, and was eliminated in the quarterfinals by Finland.